 The Center’s blog, Share the Heat, contains insightful posts written by several guest writers.
 The information is intended to lead to lively online discussions about the state of contemporary enameling in the U. S.

 Exhibitions give the medium visibility.
 The Center strives to produce or co-sponsor at least 1 enamel exhibition in the Bay Area/Northern California annually.
-In 2017 the Center hopes to begin producing a series of online exhbitions in addition to exhibitions that take place in a physical space.

 Large Scale Enameling at KVO Industries